 Eye of Ra which led to her most interesting stories.
 The Eye of Ra is the term Egyptians used for the feminine counterpart to Ra, a role filled by a number of goddesses, including Ra’s daughter, Hathor.

-Found in King Tut’s tomb, a story known as “The Destruction of Mankind” tells of a time when Hathor, at Ra’s insistence, became the war goddess Sekhmet in order to punish humans for their sinful ways.
+Found in King Tut’s tomb, a story known as “The Destruction of humans” tells of a time when Hathor, at Ra’s insistence, became the war goddess Sekhmet in order to punish humans for their sinful ways.
 When the bloodthirsty goddess got out of control, Ra tried to stop his daughter—but failed.
 Just before she killed every last person on Earth, Ra managed to get her drunk.
 Hathor immediately forgot what she was doing and returned to normal.
 In another, possibly equally disturbing story, she performed a striptease for her father in order to cheer him up.

 9. Tlazolteotl (Aztec/Toltec Love God)

 Tlazolteotl (Whose name can be variously translated as “Earth Goddess,” “Filth Goddess” or “Dirt Goddess”) is the Aztec and Toltec Goddess of guilty pleasures, Who both inspires and forgives carnal acts.
 She is a love and earth Goddess Who is said to remove sins from Her worshippers by absorbing them into Herself.
-The punishment for adultery under harsh Aztec law was death; but if the offender confessed to Tlazolteotl he or she was absolved and the law would not touch them.
+The punishment for adultery under harsh Aztec law was death; but if the offender confessed to Tlazolteotl he or they were absolved and the law would not touch them.
 However, a person was only allowed one confession per lifetime, so people would leave it as long as they could

 If you enjoyed this article relating to Love Gods, please subscribe above.
 Also check out our other content available on our master writers blog.